Pictures at an Exhibition: Movements

 Vladimir Stasov's program, identified below, and the six known extant pictures suggest the ten pieces that make up the suite correspond to eleven pictures by Hartmann, with "Samuel Goldenberg und Schmuÿle" accounting for two.
 The five Promenades are not numbered with the ten pictures and consist in the composer's manuscript of two titled movements and three untitled interludes appended to the first, second, and fourth pictures.

 Mussorgsky links the suite's movements in a way that depicts the viewer's own progress through the exhibition.
 Two Promenade movements stand as portals to the suite's main sections.
-Their regular pace and irregular meter depicts the act of walking.
+Their regular pace and irregular meter depict the act of walking.
 Three untitled interludes present shorter statements of this theme, varying the mood, colour, and key in each to suggest reflection on a work just seen or anticipation of a new work glimpsed.
 A turn is taken in the work at the "Catacombae" when the Promenade theme stops functioning as merely a linking device and becomes, in "Cum mortuis", an integral element of the movement itself.
 The theme reaches its apotheosis in the suite's finale, "The Bogatyr Gates".

 The first two movements of the suite—one grand, one grotesque—find mirrored counterparts, and apotheoses, at the end.
 The suite traces a journey that begins at an art exhibition, but the line between observer and observed vanishes at the Catacombs when the journey takes on a different character.

 The table below shows the order of movements.